mageddo/dns-proxy-server/doh/README.md

 Restrictions

+* Import ca.crt on firefox authorities to make the DPS doh server be accepted.
 * Activate `network.trr.allow-rfc1918` on `about:config` to make it work with private ip addresses;
 * Some real domains like `.dev` won't work depending on the combination of private ip + default port (80, 443), so evict them, .com seems to work